 Most New Yorkers have seen “The Scream” by Edvard Munch, even if it was just on a poster in an angsty teen’s bedroom.
 Now the Metropolitan Museum of Art wants you to hear the spectral painting.

 On Dec.
-3, The Orchestra Now (TON) will kick off its third season of “Sight & Sound” concerts at the museum by pairing a discussion of Munch’s work with a performance of Arnold Schoenberg’s “Erwartung,” a one-act monodrama about a disoriented, possibly delusional, woman (soprano Kirsten Chambers) searching for her lover in a forest.
+3, The Orchestra Now (TON) kicked off its third season of “Sight & Sound” concerts at the museum by pairing a discussion of Munch’s work with a performance of Arnold Schoenberg’s “Erwartung,” a one-act monodrama about a disoriented, possibly delusional, woman (soprano Kirsten Chambers) searching for her lover in a forest.

 There are “integral connections” between the Norwegian painter and the Austrian composer, according to TON music director Leon Botstein.
 It is those links, “between art and music, between the visual and the auditory,” which drive this unique series.